muhme/joomla-branches-tester/README.md

     * Save the Hosts File:
       * Click File -> Save to save your changes.
     * Test the New Hosts Entry:
-      * Open Command Prompt and ping the host.docker.internal to ensure it resolves to 127.0.0.1:
+      * Open Windows Command Prompt Terminal and ping the host.docker.internal to ensure it resolves to 127.0.0.1:
         ```bash
         ping host.docker.internal
         ```
         It should return responses from 127.0.0.1.
-7. Now you are ready to create Joomla Branches Tester:
+8. Now you are ready to create Joomla Branches Tester.
+Open WSL Ubuntu and run:
    ```
    cd ~/joomla-branches-tester
    scripts/create